rtodea/weblog/src/understanding-the-p-value.md

 * **${tex`8`} Heads:** ${tex`45`} ways
 * **${tex`9`} Heads:** ${tex`10`} ways
 * **${tex`10`} Heads:** ${tex`1`} way

+## 🚧 TODO: Review the math from this point on ...

 If you add those together (${tex`120 + 45 + 10 + 1`}), you get **${tex`176`}** ways for the *high side* only.